This DIY breakfast in bed tray was created with a $2 thrift store find! Top with a vintage graphic and resin to personalize and make it beautiful.

 - Clean your surface with TSP and sand, if necessary.
 This allows the next layer of paint to stick effectively.
 Wipe away any sanding dust.

 - Rub a wax candle on the edges.
-Give the tray two light coats of spray paint and set aside to dry.
+A quick rub creates a barrier that prevents the spray paint from sticking in those spots.
+Give the tray two light coats of spray paint and set aside to dry for several hours.

 - Run the 100-grit sandpaper over the waxed edges to remove some paint here and there, giving an antique look.